Florida State University Earth, Ocean, and Atmospheric Sciences

 FSU’s department of Earth Ocean and Atmospheric Sciences encompasses the Geology, Meteorology, and Oceanography programs.
-Previously, these programs were in separate buildings on campus; The brand new EOAS Building brings them together under one roof.
+Previously, these programs were in separate buildings on campus; the EOAS Building brought them together under one roof.

 Like other academic science buildings, a key goal was to create a facility that will support a variety of learning environments for decades to come.
-There are eight teaching and 23 research based laboratories, a broadcast studio for the meteorology students, even a rooftop terrace for Meteorology observation, lounge spaces, a 280 seat auditorium, and a 100 seat active learning classroom.
+There are computer, teaching, and research based laboratories, as well as a few specialized laboratories, lounge spaces, a 280 seat auditorium, and even a rooftop terrace for Meteorology observation.
 All of the labs have a combination of piped services including hot and cold water, high-purity water, compressed air, vacuum, and natural gas.
-The laboratories are designed with an open-lab concept with many modular pieces of casework and furniture, allowing future modification as well as ease of ongoing maintenance.
+The laboratories were designed with an open-lab concept with many modular pieces of casework and furniture, allowing future modification as well as ease of ongoing maintenance.

-The EOAS building, with its bold exterior, 100-year construction, state of the art facilities, and flexible usage, will certainly be a valuable asset and landmark on FSU’s campus for many years to come.
+The EOAS building, with its bold exterior, 100-year construction, state of the art facilities, and flexible usage, is a valuable asset and landmark on FSU’s campus for many years to come.

 Florida State University <